Unboxed-Software/solana-course/content/token-program.md

 - `destination` the token account that tokens will be minted to
 - `authority` the account authorized to mint tokens
 - `amount` the amount of tokens to mint - remember to account for the decimals of the `mint`!
+JC nit: can make this even clearer to say that this is the raw token amount, outside of decimals

 It's not uncommon to update the mint authority on a token mint to null after the tokens have been minted.
 This would set a maximum supply and ensure no tokens can be minted in the future.
 Conversely, minting authority could be granted to a program so tokens could be automatically minted at regular intervals or according to programmable conditions.
+JC nit: an example here could be really useful!

 Under the hood, the `mintTo` function simply creates a transaction with the instructions obtained from the `createMintToInstruction` function.